 Michael Gaudreau, a Signature member of the Pastel Society of America and MAPAPA, is a painter and teacher (retired) residing in Bel Air, Md.
 Michael received his Bachelor’s degree in Art Education from Towson University in 1974 and his Master’s degree from Parsons School of Design, NYC in 1981.
-He has been on the faculty of The John Carroll School teaching Art since 1975.
+He has been on the faculty of The John Carroll School teaching Art from 1974 to 2020.
 His paintings have won awards from the Pastel Society of America, Hudson Valley Art Assoc., Southeast, Northeast, and Maryland Pastel Societies, as well as the Maryland Federation of Art.

-I am drawn to the landscape as a subject not only for artistic possibilities, but for the memories evoked and the sense of joy it gives me by just being there.
+I am drawn to the landscape as a subject not only for the artistic challenges, but for the memories evoked from chosen places and the sense of joy it gives me by just being there.

 I have been a painter for many years, primarily in oils, with a focus on the landscape.
 I still paint in oil but my first love, ever since elementary school, was always drawing.
 I rediscovered this love some years ago when I took a pastel workshop for teachers.
 I found something extremely exciting and liberating about touching the surface of the paper with a piece of solid color, building up surfaces and taking away, scumbling colors and letting under layers show through, and overseeing a vast choice of pastels in a tray.
 I found great freedom in letting my hand drag those wonderful soft pastels across a colored, sanded surface.
 The pastel artist paints with almost pure pigment with no mixing or mediums.
 I think only stained glass can claim to be closer to painting light itself.